George Hewett (footballer): Carlton (2022–present)

 After eight years with the Swans, Hewett exercised his rights as a free agent and joined at the conclusion of the 2021 AFL season.
 He became a key part of Carlton's inside midfield team upon joining the Blues, and finished fifth in the club's best and fairest in his first season.

 Hewett capped off a career-best year at the conclusion of the 2025 AFL season by claiming the John Nicholls Medal as the club's best and fairest.
 Hewett was Carlton's most consistent performer across the season, where he averaged 28.1 disposals, 13.3 contested possessions, 6.5 clearances and 5.7 tackles per game to solidify his standing as captain Patrick Cripps' main partner in the midfield.

 Statistics

-Statistics are correct to the end of the 2025 season.